TheMysticSword/MysticsItems/README.md

 * Banned Wireless Voltmeter from Mithrix
 * The console will now print an error on mod load if one of the character stat hooks fails to activate for easier detection of mod incompatibilities
 * Reduced the amount of little gunpowder particles from Contraband Gunpowder pickups and disabled their collision with the world
-* Renamed the Hexahedral Monolith to Mysterious Monolith
+* Renamed Hexahedral Monolith to Mysterious Monolith
 * Fixed TILER2 incompatibility
 * Fixed CrystalWorldRender error
 * Fixed Treasure Map zone being visible even when nobody has the item